-The MAC function (NIC) provides simple and efficient packet transmission and reception control by means of unique dual DMA channels and an internal FIFO.
+The Media Access Control function which is provided by the Network Interface Control module (NIC) provides simple and efficient packet transmission and reception control by means of unique dual DMA channels and an internal FIFO.
 Bus arbitration and memory control logic are integrated to reduce board cost and area overheads.

-SNIC used in conjunction with the DP8392 Coaxial Transceiver Interface (CTI) provides a comprehensive 2 chip solution for IEEE 802.3 networks and is designed for easy interface to the latest 10BASE-T transceivers.
+DP83902A provides a comprehensive single chip solution for 10BASE-T IEEE 802.3 networks and is designed for easy interface to other transceivers via the AUI interface.

-Due to the inherent constraints of CMOS processing, isolation is required at the differential signal interfaces for 10BASE5 and 10BASE2 applications.
+Due to the inherent constraints of CMOS processing, isolation is required at the AUI differential signal interface for 10BASE5 and 10BASE2 applications.
 Capacitive or inductive isolation may be used.